Settee (sail)

 The settee sail was a lateen sail with the front corner cut off, giving it a quadrilateral shape.
 The settee sail requires a shorter yard than does the lateen, and both settee and lateen have shorter masts than square-rigged sails.

 History of the sail form

-It can be traced back to navigation in the Mediterranean Sea in late antiquity; the oldest evidence is from a late 5th-century ship in a Roman mosaic at Kelenderis in Cilicia on the southern coast of Anatolia (now Aydıncık, Mersin).
+The settee's history can be traced back to navigation in the Mediterranean Sea in late antiquity; the oldest evidence is from a late 5th-century ship in a Roman mosaic at Kelenderis in Cilicia on the southern coast of Anatolia (now Aydıncık, Mersin).
 It lasted well into the 20th century as a common sail on Arab dhows and on the Gozo boat of Malta.